ChrisVine/chez-a-sync/README.md

 options if libtool doesn't do that for you (libtool normally does when necessary).

-This package needs to link against some exported static C functions in chez scheme's 'scheme' binary.
+This package needs to link statically against some exported C functions in chez scheme's 'scheme' binary.
 At present the build system assumes this is located in the /usr/bin directory.
 If it is located elsewhere it will be necessary to amend lib/Makefile.am to give the correct path to 'scheme'.
 Requiring this is a hack, and will be replaced by an autoconf macro which will test paths for 'scheme' automatically.

 If using gcc to compile, gcc-4.6 or later is required.
 If using clang, clang-3.3 or later is required.